greenelab/deep-review/all-sections.md

 ### Micro-RNA binding

-Prediction of microRNAs (miRNAs) in the genome as well as miRNA targets is of great interest, as they are critical components of gene regulatory networks and are often conserved across great evolutionary distance [@yVKIhIAf; @8lpCCppx].
-While many machine learning algorithms have been applied to solve these prediction tasks, they currently require extensive feature selection and optimization.
+Prediction of microRNAs (miRNAs) and miRNA targets is of great interest, as they are critical components of gene regulatory networks and are often conserved across great evolutionary distance [@yVKIhIAf; @8lpCCppx].
+While many machine learning algorithms have been applied to these tasks, they currently require extensive feature selection and optimization.
 For instance, one of the most widely adopted tools for miRNA target prediction, TargetScan, trained multiple linear regression models on 14 hand-curated features including structural accessibility